 It’s also important to note that sureties still have to complete their standard underwriting of evaluating a contractor’s capability of performing projects.
 If a contractor cannot demonstrate their ability, a surety may not be willing to go up to the entire limit provided by the SBA.

-If you’re interested in exploring options with the SBA, it’s important that you work with an agent well-versed in the SBA surety bond program, like CSBA.
-There are many nuances, and inexperienced agents can inadvertently cause contractors to unnecessarily lose out on valuable bonding capacity by not knowing the details of how the SBA bonding program works.
+If you’re interested in exploring the SBA program, it’s important that you work with an agent well-versed in the program like CSBA.
+There are many nuances, and inexperienced agents can inadvertently cause contractors to unnecessarily loose out on valuable bonding capacity by not knowing the details of how the program works.
 We unfortunately see it all the time.

 Please feel free to contact us with any questions or to learn more information about how we can help you grow your business.

 We want to know more about how we can help your construction company get the right Surety Bond for your next project.